xdmnl/api-documentation/source/includes/_endpoints.md

 -----|------|------------
 _links | object | See [Response body Structure - Links](#links)
 _links.self | string | URL of the rule
+_links.related | object |
-id | string | Unique identifier of the rule name | string | Name of the rule actions | array | List of the rule's actions description
+_links.related.owner | string | URL of the team of teammate for which the rule is defined id | string | Unique identifier of the rule name | string | Name of the rule actions | array | List of the rule's actions description is_private | boolean | Whether or not the rule is individual

 A rule is a set of conditions which will trigger automatic actions when they are met.